Watnall's Bleak Midwinter Miners' Strike of 1908 - Colonel Rolleston steps in

 Here are the miners at High Park.

-A frustrated Colonel Lancelot Rolleston of Watnall Hall, concerned at seeing his local villagers "in distress", attempts to step in as arbitrator between the miners, the Union and the Barber Walker Company of Eastwood, their employer.
+A frustrated Colonel Lancelot Rolleston of Watnall Hall, concerned at seeing his local villagers "in distress", attempts to step in as arbitrator between the miners, the union and the Barber Walker Company of Eastwood, their employer.
 The strike includes all the pits of Barber Walker Company and is over the price paid to the miners for the "getting" or digging out of coal following the introduction of new coal-cutting machines.

 Colonel Rolleston and wife Lady Maud of Watnall Hall